solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.enterprise.rbac.v1alpha1.role.md

 <a name="rbac.enterprise.mesh.gloo.solo.io.RoleSpec"></a>

 ### RoleSpec
-A role represents a set of permissions for creating, updating, and deleting Gloo Mesh configuration.
+A role represents a set of permissions for creating, updating, and deleting Gloo Mesh configuration objects.
 A role consists of a set of scopes for each policy type.
-The permission granularity is defined at the field level for TrafficPolicy and VirtualMesh and at the object level for AccessPolicy and FailoverService.
+Depending on the policy type, the permission granularity is defined at the field level or at the object level.

 | Field | Type | Label | Description |